christianjensen2903/DM-AI-2025/README.md

 The scoreboard will display a score for each use case and a "total score".
 The individual score reflects the placement your best model has achieved relative to the other participants' models.

+We use a ranking system inspired by the <a href="https://en.wikipedia.org/wiki/List_of_Formula_One_World_Championship_points_scoring_systems">Formula 1 points scoring system</a>, which means that the best entry in each use case is awarded 25 points, the second-best entry is awarded 18 points, and each additional entry gets a decreasing award.

+The full point system is as follows:

+1) 25 points
+2) 18 points
+3) 15 points
+4) 12 points
+5) 10 points
+6) 8 points
+7) 6 points
+8) 4 points
+9) 2 points
+10) 1 point
+11) $>$ 1 point

+Rank 11-end are awarded points in the range from 1 to 0.

-The total score is simply an average of your individual scores.<br>
+The total score is simply the sum of your individual scores.<br>

 This format also means that you can lose points / be overtaken by other teams during the week if they submit a model that is better than yours.